Schema

 Your project's schema defines your:

-• Feature flags, i.e. their names and types
+• Flags, i.e. their names and types

 • Input types for targeting logic, e.g. User, Organization, Environment